-ACC 230 - Managerial Accounting
+ACC 230: Managerial Accounting

 This course prepares students to understand the critical role that cost management information plays in the overall success of an organization.
 It presents the essential concepts, behavior, and accounting techniques applicable to manufacturing cost systems.
-Prerequisite(s): ACC 150 Accounting Principles I 3 credits

-ACC 260 - Federal Taxation of Individuals
+ACC 260: Federal Taxation of Individuals